Rakesh627/SparkCustomerSales/README.md

 The project `default configuration` is on the Properites.java file with default location.
 Please modify this to your setting or use the command line paramters listed below.

 Build a jar file out of the project and you can submit the jar to your spark cluster.
+If you want a pre-built JAR file please check in the `jar` folder for `project.jar`